andy-dev/algorithms/README.md

 # algorithms
-playing with solving basic algorithms in ruby
+Algorithm playgrond --- Solving basic algorithms in ruby and Javascript